jrfnl/clearPHP/rules/use-provided-constants.md

 error_reporting(2047);

 ```

-It is recommended to always use the provided constants to configure such options.
+It is recommended to always use provided constants to configure such options.

 ## Rule Details

-Lots of native functions uses such arguments.
+Lots of native functions provide constants.
 Check the PHP manual for more information.

 The following are considered a warning :